Learn Krmx

 }

-Note: Custom authentication behaviour can added to the server side by using the authenticate callback.
-This can be used to enforce a limit of users or use custom logic to validate the provided authentication string.
-(TODO: fix link to point to the actual authenticate callback once that documentation has been written.)
+Custom authentication behaviour can be added to the server by using the authenticate callback.
+This can be used to validate the provided authentication string.

 Rejected Message